-In the last decade, pharmaceutical researchers recognized that the different solid forms of a drug significantly affect its physical properties.
-The solid forms of a drug include its crystalline polymorphs, its salts with different counter-ions, its co-crystals with inert ingredients, and its amorphous solid.
+8.3.
+Role of solid-state chemistry in pharmaceutical research and its amorphous solid.
 For drugs that are chiral, special crystal forms exist as a result of different enantiomeric compositions.
 These solid forms have significantly different solubilities, dissolution rates, and bioavailabilities.
 Identifying and controlling the solid forms is an important but previously neglected component of pharmaceutical research.
-This is an area where solid state chemistry plays a role and has natural interdisciplinary activities with pharmaceutical scientists, organic chemists, physical chemists, chemical engineers, materials scientists, and mechanical engineers.
+This is an area where solid-state chemistry plays a role and has natural interdisciplinary activities with pharmaceutical scientists, organic chemists, physical chemists, chemical engineers, materials scientists, and mechanical engineers.
 Pharmaceutical formulations based on small-molecule crystalline drugs are estimated to be a \$100 billion enterprise.
-The field is ripe for innovative solutions aimed toward regulating polymorphism.
+The field is ripe for innovative solutions aimed towards regulating polymorphism.
 These solutions may include high-throughput screening based on combinations of experimental parameters (solvent, temperature, etc.), use of tailor-made impurities in solution that prompt or suppress certain polymorphs, as well as surfaces designed for selective heterogeneous nucleation.